-- BMES: Biomedical Engineering Any 600 level or higher with some exceptions - BE: Bioengineering Any 600 level or higher with some exceptions - CSC: 691: Neural Networks & Deep Learning - Graduate Level Courses from WF Engineering Programs (please check with SBES program first!)
+- BMES: Biomedical Engineering Any 600 level or higher with some exceptions - BE: Bioengineering Any 600 level or higher with some exceptions - CSC: 691: Neural Networks & Deep Learning - GRAD 706: Reg. & Reimb. of Novel Drugs, Biol., and Med.
+Devices

+• Graduate Level Courses from WF Engineering Programs (please check with SBES program first!)